Operating systems: Windows 2000, XP, 2003, Vista, 2008, 7, 2012, 8, 8.1

 This is an example with birds of prey photographed from straight below (which is important to get accurate results).

-The left bird has a wing to tail ratio of 3.
+The left bird - a buzzard - has a wing to tail ratio of 3.
 The other bird has a wing to tail ratio of 2, which is typical of the sparrow hawk.

 There are a lot of options and additional functions in Golden Ratio available: